kentaro/serf-hosts/README.md

 ## Problem

 In the cloud world, many hosts appear and vanish.
-Since we don't want to bother to manage some internal DNS service while keeping its availability, we have been updated `/etc/hosts` file periodically with cron and AWS API.
+Since we don't want to bother to manage some internal DNS service while keeping its availability, we have been updating `/etc/hosts` file periodically with cron and AWS API.

 There are, however, several problems in that way of updating `/etc/hosts`:

   1. It's far from real time
-  2. There are many other components that need to be updated in likely way; for exemple, nagios, munin, etc.
+  2. There are many other components that need to be updated in a likely way; for example, nagios, munin, etc.

-It's laborious that we have to write scripts for each puropses and edit crontab.
+It's laborious that we have to write scripts for each purposes and edit crontab.

 ## Solution

 [Serf](http://www.serfdom.io/) can solve the problem.
 It provides us decentralized hosts discovery solution.
-Once we launch serf agents in eacho hosts, the cluster itself works like it is managed completely.
+Once we launch serf agents in each hosts, the cluster itself works like it is managed completely.
 In addition, it's almost real time.

 ## Example